altv-mango/altv-mango/packages/docs/src/routes/guide/core-features/guards/+page.md

 Guards can be used at the module, controller or handler level.
 To use a guard, use the `@UseGuards` decorator on the module, controller or handler, and pass the guard class as an argument.

 :::note

-When you specify a guard as a class reference, it is instantiated as a singleton by the dependency injection container.
+-   When you specify a guard as a class reference, it is instantiated as a singleton by the dependency injection container.
 This means that the same instance is used for all requests.
 If you want to use a new instance for each request, you can specify an instance of the guard instead of a class reference.
+-   If you're using class references, don't forget to add the `@Injectable` decorator and add the guard to the `providers` array in the module.

 :::

 ```typescript